 In general, Buddhists believe that Maitreya, like other bodhisattvas, awaits in the Tushita realm, (one of the six heavenly abodes) and will descend to the earth in a future birth.
 Iconographic depictions of Maitreya therefore locate him in Tushita, awaiting his incarnation.

 One of the earliest known representations of Maitreya is a relief on one of the gateways to the Sanchi stupa.
 He is depicted aniconically, along with other aniconic representations of the six past Buddhas.
-Iconic images of Maitreya were produced in large quantities during the Kushan period, most prominently in Gandharan art and to a lesser extent in Mathura.
+Iconic images of Maitreya were produced in large quantities under Kushan rule in the early centuries CE, most prominently in Gandharan art and to a lesser extent in Mathura.
 His iconography includes a top knot and a water flask (kamandalu).
 His right hand is generally held in abhaya mudra; alternatively, the right palm may be turned inwards.
 Some scholars have suggested that his attributes may have been derived in part from those of Brahma.

 Gandharan sculptures of Maitreya usually depict him standing upright, with a halo behind his head, elaborate jewellery, and the well-modelled musculature typical of Gandharan sculpture.
 Gandharan Maitreya images also feature elaborate dress and costume, with detailed, realistic depictions of fabric.
 The abundance of Maitreya sculptures produced in Gandhara suggests that his worship was extremely popular in the region, and may be seen as an indicator of a shift in Buddhism: the increasing focus on bodhisattva images is typical of Mahayana religious practice.